-- · A Boiler Call is present.

-- The thermostat calling for heat has the Heat 1 pump setting set to On.

-- There is no DHW priority.
+- A Mix or a Boiler Call is present. - The thermostat calling for heat has the Heat 1 pump setting set to On. - · There is no DHW priority. - The heating system is not in Warm Weather Shut Down.

-- There is no Setpoint Call present.

-- The heating system is not in Warm Weather Shut Down.

 DHW Pump

 The DHW pump operates whenever all the following conditions are met: